Skip to main content

 Astypalea

-Based on 2022 data, annual power demand of Astypalea amounts to about 7GWh.
+Based on 2022 data, the annual power demand of Astypalea amounts to about 7GWh.
 Currently, only about 8% of the demand is covered by RES (solar energy) with the main load being served by diesel units.

 Inishbofin